SameLight/ITRI-OpenDLA/Prebuilt/Readme.md

 --------------------------
 ### Directly Apply for the prebuilt SD image, to plug and play

-*  Apply for the prebuilt DLA system with the demos of classification and object detection.
+* Once you find problem to build the system, you may apply for the prebuilt SD card image for quick demos.

-    * The compressed image file is about 5GB.
+    * The SD card image file is about 5GB after compressed.

-    * Please fill the form through the google form https://forms.gle/TA7fu4JENSjQqwB26.
+    * Please fill the google form [here](https://forms.gle/TA7fu4JENSjQqwB26).

     * Or, you may send your request to scluo@itri.org.tw, with following info.

       *  Email titled: 【Try DLA】YourID
+      *  Email contents:

-      *  Your ID  (Name or Job Function)
+              Your ID  (Name or Job Function)

-      *  Affiliation (Company or School)
+              Affiliation (Company or School)

-      *  FPGA platform : ZCU102 or ZCU104
+              FPGA platform : ZCU102 or ZCU104

-      *  Brief introduction of your project
+              Brief introduction of your project

-  *  We will send you the link or the image file link (google drive or ITRI file delivery).
+  *  We will send you the link through google drive or ITRI file delivery system.

   *  Also, if you are local, welcome to visit us for more information.